Enhancement of quantum annealing via n-local catalysts: Condition to ensure first order phase transition in the bipartite model

 Recall the MWIS Hamiltonian in Eq.~\eqref{eq:isingMWIS},

 for the toy model of Fig.~\ref{fig:toy}.
-The Maximum independent set here is the set of two up spins in system $B$.
-We order the computational states such that the first three bits represent the spins in system $A$.
-Choosing $W_2>W_1$ in the toy model, the ground state is $\ket{\downarrow\downarrow\downarrow\downarrow\uparrow\uparrow\uparrow}$.
-Our goal is to find the condition when the first excited state of the problem Hamiltonian is a large Hamming distance away from the ground state.
+We order the computational basis states such that the first four bits represent the spins in system $A$. \rgg{If we choose} $W_2>W_1$ in the toy model, the ground state is $\ket{\downarrow\downarrow\downarrow\downarrow\uparrow\uparrow\uparrow}$. \rgg{The Maximum independent set here is the set of \rg{three} up spins in system $B$.} Our goal is to find a condition when the first excited state of the problem Hamiltonian is a large Hamming distance away from the ground state, for reasons that will be clear at the end of this appendix.